corbeau217/macsjam_s1_2025/docs/readme.md

     - [ ] plan out what skeleton to include more core features
 - [ ] `STAGE 203` - ***BETA MECHANIC - TIME CRUNCHING***
     - [ ] order timeframes and fail to deliver
+    - [ ] variance in customer movement settings
 - [ ] `STAGE 204` - ***BETA SUBMISSION - TRANSLATION AND TIMING***
     - [ ] rebuild game and upload to itch.io
     - [ ] tidy up submission page